Advanced Writing and Historical Thinking Skills for AP* World History

 Mastering the Essay is an AP* History supplement, focused on building college-level essay-writing skills through a proven step-by-step writing process.

 The AP* World History Edition utilizes practice exercises that directly respond to the newly redesigned College Board recommended AP World History course outline.
-This edition was updated in 2017 to prepare students for the 2018 AP* World History exam.

 The MTE Two-Part System